 - Speak directly to their pain points

-Following these guidelines will help your new audience get a feel for you and your company by setting the tone as friendly, non-pushy, and ready to supply fantastically informative content in support of your sales activities.
+Following these guidelines will help your new audience get a feel for you and your company by setting the tone as friendly, non-pushy, and ready to supply fantastically informative content supporting your sales activities.

 Outbound Blast Your Inbound Content

-Your content is working like a charm, slowly increasing your reach and bringing new eyeballs to the website.
-You’re using social media to publicize each new post, and engaging your audience with your brand voice on several of the top platforms.
+Your content works like a charm, slowly increasing your reach and bringing new eyeballs to the website.
+You’re using social media to publicize each new post and engage your audience with your brand voice on several top platforms.
 But you keep wondering, could your content be doing more?

 Yes.
-Because you can apply push tactics to getting the word out.
+Because you can apply push tactics to get the word out.
 Maybe you bundle several of your best-performing blog posts into an eBook that you blast out to your outbound email lists.
-Or you develop a regular newsletter for your subscribers, then send a special, trial edition to that same outbound list.
-Properly applied push techniques can work wonders for spreading your content farther and wider and in the process, gain you new subscribers and followers.
+Or you develop a regular newsletter for your subscribers, then send a special trial edition to that same outbound list.
+Properly applied push techniques can work wonders for spreading your content farther and wider and, in the process, gaining new subscribers and followers.